A model for framed configuration spaces of points: Background and recollections

 We may lift the $L_\infty$-action of $\alg g$ on $\Graphs_n$ to an honest dg Lie action of a resolution

-Concretely, $\hat{\alg g}$ can be taken to be a quasi-free Lie algebra generated by the augmentation ideal of $H(BG)$, i.e.\ the cobar construction on $\mathfrak{g}$ on the Koszul dual (cocommutative coalgebra) of $\mathfrak{g}$.
-(It is possible to take a smaller resolution given the particular expression of $m$ in Equation~\eqref{equ:m formula}, cf. \cite{KhoroshkinWillwacher2017}).
+Concretely, $\hat{\alg g}$ can be taken to be a quasi-free Lie algebra generated by the reduced homology $\tilde{H}_*(\BG)$ (notice that we use the ${\scriptstyle *}$ subscript to refer to homology but no superscript for cohomology), i.e.\ the cobar construction on the Koszul dual (cocommutative coalgebra) of $\mathfrak{g}$.
 We furthermore have the identification $H(G) = \U \mathfrak{g}^*$, where $\U$ denotes the universal coenveloping coalgebra, which is a commutative and cocommutative Hopf algebra.
-We similarly define the Hopf algebra
+We similarly define the (commutative but not cocommutative) Hopf algebra:

+Note that this is isomorphic as a Hopf algebra to the associative bar construction on the cohomology $\tilde H(\BG)$, equipped with the shuffle product.
+It is possible to take a smaller resolution given the particular expression of $m$ in Equation~\eqref{equ:m formula} and in fact for even $n$ one can take $\hat{\mathfrak g}=\mathfrak g$, thus obtaining a cocommutative model for $\hat H(G)$ cf. \cite[Section 9.1]{KhoroshkinWillwacher2017}.

-Via the action of $\hat{\alg g}$ we may equip $\Graphs_n$ with a $\hat H(G)$-coaction.
+Via the action of $\hat{\alg g}$ we may equip $\Graphs_n$ with an $\hat H(G)$-coaction.
 This is the model of \cite{KhoroshkinWillwacher2017} of $\FM_n$ as an operad in $G$-spaces.
 To obtain a model for the framed little discs operads $\FFM_n$ one can take the semidirect product

 Unfortunately, there is no direct map between the above models and the forms $\OmPA(\FM_n^{\fr})$.
 The construction in \cite{KhoroshkinWillwacher2017} instead yields a zigzag of quasi-isomorphisms.
 In this paper we shall also need intermediate objects in this zigzag.
 In particular, one model for the equivariant forms on a $G$-space $X$ is given by the following dgca~\cite[Section~4]{KhoroshkinWillwacher2017}: